Report from @media conference in London

 This means that the brilliant minds can focus on other stuff.
-But what will that be?
-The conference was mainly about HTML5, CSS3 and mobile development.
+With fewer battles to fight, the question becomes: what should we focus on now?
+The answer on the conference floor, unsurprisingly, is HTML5, CSS3 and mobile development.
+The future has shrunk to something you carry in your pocket.

 Anton and Reine Roaming the Queen Elizabeth Hall.

-As Tom put it, “All this magic has been happening in the last 10 years, and you’re all part of changing the world”.
-Ten years ago, there was no Facebook, YouTube, Twitter, RSS feeds and other things we like to take for granted today.
+As he put it: “All this magic has been happening in the last 10 years, and you’re all part of changing the world.”
+It can be easy to scoff at grand statements like that, until you realize he’s right.
+Ten years ago there was no Facebook, no YouTube, no Twitter, no endless social feeds demanding your attention.

 Bruce Lawson The awesome Bruce Lawson (without viking helmet).

-One of the most anticipated sessions was Bruce Lawson on HTML5 video.
+Bruce Lawson delivered one of the conference highlights with a deep dive into HTML5 video.
+Suddenly video can be part of the document itself rather than hidden inside mysterious browser plugins.
 The new <video> element is native and thus accessible by keyboard as well as controllable by JavaScript and CSS.
 The <track> element and vtt-files (Web Video Text Tracks) can be used for accessible subtitles.
-You can also use media queries to, for example, send low resolution video to mobile units:
+You can also use media queries to send low resolution video to mobile units.

 <video> <source src=”hirez.mp4″ media=”(min-device-width:800px)”> <source src=”lowrez.mp4″> </video>